aliasoblomov/Backfill-GA4-to-BigQuery/README.md

   - After authentication, you'll receive a verification code.
   - Copy and paste this code back into the script.

-Understood, I'll insert a step before the final verification, explaining how to run the script with the desired flags (`--yesterday` or `--initial_fetch`).
-This step will guide users on how to execute the script properly after setting up the configuration and authentication.

----

-## Installation and Setup

-[Previous sections remain the same]

 ### Step 7: Running the Script